luisdeltoro/functional-webservice-example/README.md

 # Address Service

-This is an example Web Service using Http4s and Doobie
+This is an example Web Service making use of a pure functional stack.
+Namely:
+* Cats
+* Http4s
+* Circe
+* Doobie

 # Database